noslouch/test-inset/README.md

 2. Take note of the GAMS number.
 3. In Methode, add the image below the inset.
     - Check "Mobile app" but uncheck "Web".

+## Tracking

+Integrate tracking (of clicks and other interactions) using [this snippet](https://github.dowjones.net/gist/deboldt/656deb287ccb4f12dc42ddf020e4044b).

 ## Contact